derek57/openWODE/README.md

 This archive, while it's in the original state, does NOT contain:

 - Bootloader source code (U-Boot v1.3.4 incl.
-LPC313x patches)
+LPC313x patches, DirectC driver code and custom code additions)
 - Bootloader AES key
 - "WODE" binary source code used within the WODE Linux Kernel for interaction on the LCD screen